 The Darlingtonia Trail is located on California's highway 199, at mile post 17.9 in the Smith River National Recreation Area.
 This short botanical trail leads to a wooden platform that overlooks the Darlingtonia Bog.
 Darlingtonia, also known as the Pitcher Plant (darlingtonia californica) is a rare plant that grows in northern California and southwestern Oregon and looks a little bit like a hooded cobra with fangs; the plant traps insects and other small organisms within this hood for nutrients.
 Please do not pick the plants; illegal collecting and loss of wetlands habitat have severely reduced the number of these plants growing in the wild.

-The following chart shows the total calories that you can expend on the Darlingtonia Trail while hiking (round-trip) at a typical speed and is based on gross weight (which includes anything carried), the topography, trail length and trail conditions.
+The following chart shows the total calories that you may expend on the Darlingtonia Trail while hiking in the [ A to B ] and [ B to A ] direction at a typical speed and is based on gross weight (which includes anything carried), the topography, trail length and trail conditions.

-Gasquet Topo Map: Download the free Darlingtonia Trail topo map and the adjoining quads to plan your hike.
+Download free Darlingtonia Trail topo maps and the adjoining quads to plan your hike.
 These are full-sheet, 7.5 Minute (1:24,000 scale) Smith River National Recreation Area topographic maps.

-People who viewed this trail were also interested in the following...
+People who viewed the Darlingtonia Trail were also interested in the following...